 Why don’t you share your Sims/Builds?

 - Like most legacy players, all my mainline Sims are very dear and special to me, and I just can’t do that.
 Plus, as mentioned before, I run a lot of default replacements and Alpha content, I couldn’t possibly.
-But I have and will share several CC-free households and lots.
-Some do get flagged as CC content, they don’t have any, it’s my environmental overrides that cause that.
+But I have and will share several CC-free households, and I have uploaded all of my lots in a somewhat altered/redux version, since mine are tailored specifically to each household which might not make much sense to most players.
+So, whatever you download from my Gallery is similar to what I have in my game, but never 100% the same.

-Firstly, in RL and in game I DESPISE clutter with burning passion.
+While I do fully decorate all uploads, in RL and in game I DESPISE clutter with burning passion.
 Secondly, all my lots have to be screenshot friendly as we all know I take a LOT (!) of pictures every day.
-And last but not least, clutter items in piles are usually placed with MOO which is known to often cause routing issues.
-Those may not always be immediately obvious, and sometimes, if it was some debug items used, it can cause dependency issues.
+And last but not least, clutter items in piles are usually placed with MOO by many builders, which may look cool, but is known to often cause routing issues.
+Those may not always be immediately obvious and later you are chasing your tail trying to figure out what causes it.
 Just not worth it to me, while I very much want everything to look nice, I want it to be functional and issue-free first and foremost.

-That is also the reason why you don’t see a lot of the crazy primary color combinations the developers seem so fond of.
-I am more the monochrome/muted type.
+You will not find a lot of the crazy primary (“fun”???) color combinations the developers and some Simmers seem so fond of in my builds.
+I am more the monochrome/muted type and like understated elegance for the most part.

 Have you heard of this [insert name] ultra-realistic creator/mod?
 Why are you not using more realistic looking [insert item]?